Agentic AI agents continuously mapping and testing web application attack surface

 Databases, internal tools, and employee devices sit behind firewalls.
 The web application is the only piece intentionally exposed to every customer, partner, and attacker.
 Always online.
 Always evolving.
 One critical vulnerability means full data breach, ransomware entry point, or seven-figure regulatory fines.

+AI-generated attacks changed the game.
+Traditional pentesting hasn't kept up.
 The result: organizations are under-tested, over-charged, and unable to prove what was actually covered.

 From Manual to Automated to Agentic: